marosiak/ChatterServer_Old/README.md

 {
   "type": "message",
   "values": [
-    "userName of player which sent u the message", "the Message",
+    "userName of person which sent u the message", "the Message",
     "time"
   ]